gyulanemeth/bluefox.email/aws-concepts/iam-permissions.md

       content: AWS IAM Permissions define the specific actions entities can perform on AWS resources, controlling access to services and resources through policy documents.
 ---
 <GlossaryNavigation/>

 # AWS IAM Permissions

 **AWS IAM Permissions** are the fine-grained authorizations that specify which actions an identity (user, group, or [role](/aws-concepts/iam-role)) can perform on specific AWS resources.
 They form the foundation of AWS's access control system, allowing organizations to implement the principle of least privilege across their cloud environments.

 ## What are IAM Permissions?

-IAM Permissions are **access control statements** that define what actions are allowed or denied on which AWS resources.
-They are implemented through policy documents written in JSON format and attached to IAM identities.
-According to [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html), each permission statement contains several key elements:
+IAM Permissions are **access control statements** implemented as JSON policy documents attached to IAM identities.
+Each statement contains essential elements: an **Effect** ("Allow" or "Deny"), **Actions** (specific API operations), **Resources** (AWS resources targeted), and optional **Conditions** (contextual requirements).
+Unlike traditional role-based systems, AWS IAM employs attribute-based access control, enabling more dynamic permissions based on user, resource, and environmental attributes.

-- **Effect**: Specifies whether to "Allow" or "Deny" access
-- **Action**: Defines the specific API operations that are covered by the rule
-- **Resource**: Specifies the AWS resources to which the permissions apply
-- **Condition** (optional): Sets requirements for when the permission is active

-Unlike role-based access control (RBAC) systems which assign permissions based on job roles, AWS IAM uses attribute-based access control (ABAC), allowing for more dynamic and fine-grained permissions based on attributes of the user, resource, or environment.

 ## How IAM Permissions Work